 This step in what to do when business is slow is a two-parter.
 The first is making a list of bottlenecks in your business.
 Where are you spending more time than you’d like (or need to)?
 The second step is identifying solutions.
 And the more bottlenecks you can solve with one solution, the better.

 For example, are you playing email ping pong with your clients, trying to find a time to meet?
-Use HoneyBook scheduling to schedule meetings 2x faster and increase your chances of winning their business by 40%.
+Use HoneyBook’s online meeting scheduler to schedule meetings 2x faster and increase your chances of winning their business by 40%.
 Simply set your availability and share your link so clients can find a time that works.

 Ready to say buh-bye to even more bottlenecks?
 Watch Chip’s webinar replay below.